mpetitjean/mpetitjean.github.io/_posts/2022-05-30-grafana-to-pdf.markdown

 - `FILENAME` is the expected output filename

 The arguments can also be hardcoded in the code, or used as environmental variables depending on your preferences.

-> **⚠ NOTE:** the variable `height` must be adapted to the length of your dashboard, or you will have a long blank space at the end of the document.

 The PNG screenshot can then be converted to PDF via